ocbe-uio/imml/README.md

 This package provides a user-friendly interface to apply these algorithms to user-provided data.
-*iMML* was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, and Lightning AI, hence allowing researchers to **apply machine learning models with minimal programming effort**.
+*iMML* was designed to be compatible with widely-used machine learning and data analysis tools, such as Pandas, NumPy, Scikit-learn, andLightning, hence allowing researchers to **apply machine learning models with minimal programming effort**.
 Moreover, it can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.